hyphacoop/handbook/finance.md

 ## Organizational structure

 Hypha Worker Co-operative is a worker co-operative incorporated in Ontario, Canada.
-The business has seven Founding Members, four of which are First Directors with signing authority.
-As a non-share-capital worker co-operative, we are a non-profit organization, and every Member holds both a Worker and an Owner relationship with the business.
+The business has seven Founding Members, of which three of the four First Directors have signing authority.
+As a non-share-capital worker co-operative, we are a non-profit organization, and every Member is both an employee and co-owner of the business.

 ## Financial accounts